White House says fentanyl laced with ‘tranq’ drug is ’emerging threat’

 (The Hill) -– The Biden administration is declaring xylazine-laced fentanyl an official emerging drug threat to the nation, the first time any drug has been given that label.

 Xylazine, also known as “tranq,” is an easily accessible veterinary drug approved for use in animals as a sedative and pain reliever.
-But it is also being used by drug dealers as a low-cost cutting agent in drugs like fentanyl as a way to extend a user’s high.
+It is also being used by drug dealers as a low-cost cutting agent in drugs like fentanyl as a way to extend a user’s high.

-“I’m troubled about what I’ve learned about the devastating impact of the fentanyl xylazine combination, which is growing in youth across the nation,” said Rahul Gupta, director of the Office of National Drug Control Policy (ONDCP).
+“I’m troubled about what I’ve learned about the devastating impact of the fentanyl xylazine combination, which is growing in youth across the nation,” said Rahul Gupta, director of the Office of National Drug Control Policy.

 The agency is going to prioritize specific action areas, including increasing testing capacity.